-Apollo is UA's high-resolution 18 x 24 audio interface with class-leading sound quality, Realtime UAD Processing, FireWire/Thunderbolt connectivity, and elegant hardware design and workflow.
+Apollo is UA's line of high-resolution audio interfaces with class-leading sound quality, Realtime UAD Processing, FireWire/Thunderbolt connectivity, and elegant hardware design and workflow.

 The UAD functionality of Apollo's built-in UAD-2 processor is documented in this manual.
 However, functionality that is unique to Apollo is documented separately in the Apollo hardware and software manuals.